 One tip to keep your search energised is to chat to locals.
 It’s a great way to get inside info on local services and help you get a feel for the area.

-3. Bank selecting
+3. Bank selection

 The days of banking with the same financial institution for your whole life are long gone.
 It pays to shop around.
 You’re likely already onto comparing home loan interest rates as well as fees and charges.